 How to Render in Premiere Pro

-To render the entire work area, select “Sequence” in the main menu and the choose “Render entire work area.”
-The default keyboard shortcut to render is the letter “M” on your keyboard.
-You can also choose to just render a selection by first setting a Mark In point (I) and a Mark Out point (O) on the timeline and then selecting “Sequence” in the main menu followed by “Render Selection.”
+To render in Premiere Pro, select “Sequence” in the main menu, then choose “Render entire work area.”
+You can also just render a selection by first setting a Mark In point (I) and a Mark Out point (O) on the timeline and then selecting “Sequence” in the main menu followed by “Render Selection.”

-The Shortcuts to Render Videos in Premiere Pro
+Render Videos in Premiere Pro with a Shortcut

 How to Render Audio in Premiere Pro